agb32/cosmadoc/docs/source/index.rst

 For generic information about COSMA please see :doc:`cosma` section which provides an *overview* of the COSMA HPC system.

-Check out the :doc:`usage` section for further information, including how to :ref:`access` the system or :doc:`account`.
+Check out the :doc:`account` section to get started!

 .. note::